Affiliate links on Android Authority may earn us a commission. Learn more.

 - Depending on where you are, 5G availability can be limited.
 You might want to switch to LTE as the default until you get better 5G coverage in your area.
 Go to Settings > Connections > Mobile networks and change the default option to LTE/3G/2G (auto connect).

-- Check with your network carrier and ensure that you have the correct APN settings to connect to 5G.
+- Check with your network carrier and ensure you have the correct APN settings to connect to 5G.

 USB-C to 3.5mm headphone jack adapter showing “unsupported device” error